Statistic San Antonio Texas National

 San Antonio Racial Demographics & Ethnicity

-Understanding the San Antonio racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In San Antonio, the racial breakdown indicates 71.9% White, 6.8% Black or African American, 3% Asian, 0.7% American Indian and 0.1% Native Hawaiian, with 64.7% of the population identifying as Hispanic or Latino.
-Notably, 58.2% of households reported speaking English only, while 37.9% reported speaking Spanish only.
-Additionally, 14% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of San Antonio is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In San Antonio, the racial breakdown comprises 71.9% White, 6.8% Black or African American, 3% Asian, 0.7% American Indian, and 0.1% Native Hawaiian, with 64.7% of the population identifying as Hispanic or Latino.
+58.2% of households reported speaking English only, while 37.9% reported speaking Spanish only.
+Furthermore, 14% of residents were categorized as foreign-born.

 San Antonio Population Density